oresat/getting-started/README.md

 - Clone #oresat-firmware in the [OreSat GitHub organization] and follow the README instructions to download tools and get set up for writing firmware!
 - Start attending the firmware team meetings, which are usually Fridays at 5:30pm!

-### CS Majors (Software)
+### Computer Science Majors (Software)

 - Subscribe to all the software-y Slack channels, like #oresat-software, #oresat-server, etc.
 - You'll need a Linux install (either on your laptop or in a VM).
-- Clone #oresat-software and all of the other repos you need in the [OreSat GitHub organization].
+- Software has a lot of repos!
+  - Generally all embedded OreSat Linux repo names follow the _oresat-linux\*_ or the _oresat-\*-software_ pattern.
+  - All UniClOGS (our ground station) repos names follow the _uniclogs-\*_ pattern.
+  - Support project repo(s): [CANopen-monitor]
+- We try to make use of GitHub Issue for all software repos, so check out the Issues tab in all the software repos.
+The general rule is if no one is assigned to the Issue, no one is working on it.
-- Start attending the software team meetings, which are usually Tuesdays at 4:30pm!
+- Start attending the software team meetings, which are usually Tuesdays at 4:00pm!

 ## Part Four: Getting Involved!